The Good Old British Comp

 , the other British education trope.

 - British girls' comic Bunty had a long-running strip called The Comp about this type of school.
-The comic's flagship story, The Four Marys, was set in an exclusive boarding school for girls; so The Comp was introduced as a more modern counterpart in an effort to represent the kind of school that readers might actually attend.
+The comic's flagship story, The Four Marys, was set in an exclusive boarding school for girls and had run since the magazine began in the 1950s; so The Comp was introduced as a more modern counterpart in an effort to represent the kind of school that readers might actually attend.

 - The Demon Headmaster is set in a "too good to be true" example (if the name wasn't a clue).
 The New Transfer Student protagonist finds that almost everyone is a model student, and kids can even be found parroting facts back and forth during breaks.
 Then she finds herself reciting stock lines whenever someone asks her about the school, and has no idea why...

-- Adrian Mole went to one in the earlier books and many of his problems, especially in the first book, occur here, such as his dealings with Barry Kent and Headmaster Reginald "Popeye" Scruton.
+- The Secret Diary Of Adrian Mole went to one in the earlier books and many of his problems, especially in the first book, occur here, such as his dealings with Barry Kent and Headmaster Reginald "Popeye" Scruton.
 The sterotypical depiction is lampshaded when Hamish Mancini visits the school and is disappointed that canings have been done away with.

 - The archetypal example of such a setting is the children's Soap Opera Grange Hill (1978-2008).
 If you're British and born before 1990, you can probably hum the theme tune.